-- Participation in the development of a Ph.Eur. monograph and/or in BRP collaborative studies on the same molecule; - Previous CAP testing of the product(s); - Assessment of the respective CAP dossier(s) as (Co)Rapporteur; - High (ideally full) coverage of test parameters proposed (with priority for bioassay); - Assignment on a rotating basis, where possible, to aim at a fair distribution between OMCLs considering their involvements in Regular and Biosimilar programmes.
+- Non-biological OMCLs can also apply for the programme for the testing of physicochemical parameters; - Participation in the development of a Ph.
+Eur. monograph and/or in BRP collaborative studies on the same molecule; - Previous CAP testing of the product(s); - Assessment of the respective CAP dossier(s) as (Co)Rapporteur; - Assignment on a rotating basis, where possible, to aim at a fair distribution between OMCLs considering their involvements in Regular and Biosimilar programmes.

-The Scientific Advisor should be confirmed at the latest at the CAP annual meeting in November of year n-1.
+The Scientific Advisor(s) should be confirmed at the latest at the CAP annual meeting in November of year n-1.
 The EDQM prepares the corresponding Testing Agreement.